Servicios Personalizados

 Conclusions:

-There is an association between the use of toothpaste and year, natural region, area of residence, place of residence, altitude and age; also, between the use of fluorinated toothpaste with minimum 1000 ppm and year, natural region, area of residence, place of residence, wealth index and age.
+There is an association between the use of toothpaste and year, natural region, area of residence, place of residence, altitude and age; in addition to association between the use of fluoride toothpaste with a minimum of 1000 ppm and year, natural region, area of residence, place of residence, wealth index and age.